nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a client/product

-1. Deleting a person while all persons are being shown
+1. Deleting a client while all clients are being shown

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. Prerequisites: List all clients using the `list -c` command.
+Multiple clients in the list.

-    1. Test case: `delete 1`<br>
+    1. Test case: `delete -c 1`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+       Expected: First client is deleted from the list.
+Details of the deleted client shown in the status message.
        Timestamp in the status bar is updated.

+    1. Test case: `delete -c 0`<br>
+       Expected: No client is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+1. Deleting a product while all products are being shown

+    1. Prerequisites: List all products using the `list -p` command.
+Multiple products in the list.

+    1. Test case: `delete -p 2`<br>
+       Expected: Second product is deleted from the list.
+Details of the deleted product shown in the status message.
+       Timestamp in the status bar is updated.

-    1. Test case: `delete 0`<br>
+    1. Test case: `delete -p 0`<br>
-       Expected: No person is deleted.
+       Expected: No product is deleted.
 Error details shown in the status message.
 Status bar remains the same.

     1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

 1. _{ more test cases …​ }_

 ### Saving data